Shivaansh-Sharma/password-strength-prediction/README.md

 ## Dataset

-This project utilizes large-scale password datasets for training and evaluation.
+The models were trained and evaluated using large-scale password datasets containing passwords with varying complexity levels and structural characteristics.

-Due to size and licensing considerations, the full dataset is not included in this repository.
+Due to dataset size and licensing considerations, the complete dataset is not included in this repository.

-## Results
+## Evaluation Metrics

 The models were evaluated using: